Premier Youth League

 Northern NSW Football is excited to announce the decoupling of its youth football from senior football along with the launch of a new youth competition structure for boys.

-The NNSWF Premier Youth League has been designed to enhance the talented player pathway, enabling more competitive football for young players and facilitating more games of best versus best and like versus like.
+The NNSWF Premier Youth League has been designed to enhance the talented player pathway, enable more competitive football for young players and facilitate more games of best versus best and like versus like.

 The 13 clubs competing in the 2022 NPL Youth NNSW and newly promoted New Lambton FC will start 2023 in Premier Youth League 1, while the 10 clubs competing in NL1 Youth will start in PYL 2.

 After playing everyone in their division once, clubs will be divided into three leagues based on the collective results of their five youth teams – under-13s, 14s, 15s, 16s and 18s – in a club championship model.

 The top eight performing clubs in PYL 1 will contest PYL A for the remainder of the season.

 The bottom six clubs from PYL 1 and the top two clubs from PYL2 will contest PYL B.

 The remaining clubs from PYL 2 will form PYL C.

 The top four teams in each of the PYL age divisions will contest a traditional finals series.

 At the start of the following season, the top four clubs from PYL B will join the eight clubs in PYL A to establish PYL 1.